Frequently Asked Questions (FAQs)

 Are Peer Advocates professional counselors?

 No. Despite our rigorous training and evaluation process, peer advocates are not therapists or professional counselors.
-As such, peer advocates can’t give professional advice, although they can assist students in developing various possible courses of action and in identifying potentially helpful resources.
+As such, peer advocates can’t give professional advice, although they can assist students in developing various possible courses of action and in identifying potentially helpful resources, including identify professional counselors.

 What times can I call or contact Pathways?